 People often ask when to start puppy training, and training cats is no different.
 Pets can learn at any age.
 January is “Train Your Dog Month” so it’s a great time to revisit clicker training.
 Clicker training pets offers a great way to teach pets to learn, think, and please you.
 Pets—and people—will repeat behaviors that reward them and naturally avoid behaviors that offer no benefit.
-Owners don’t have to be master dog trainers to use this technique and dogs and cats learn very quickly how to behave.
+Owners don’t have to be master dog trainers to use this technique, and dogs and cats learn quickly how to behave.
 You can even trick train cats!

 Everyone wants a polite puppy.
 But how does it happen?
 Polite behavior doesn’t develop overnight, and what’s cute in Junior-Dawg can become a problem when that 10-pound baby turns into a 60+ pound dynamo.
 Just imagine the potty accidents from a hundred-pound adult dog!
 (House training tips here.)